SEBv15/iot-hub/docs/api.rst

 POST ``auth``
 -------------
-takes a ``token`` parameter and returns all info about the current user.
+Get info about the current user.

 Parameters
     +-----------+------------------------------------------+